Mold Inspection in Toronto

 Health problems associated with mold and indoor air pollution

 Health problems caused by indoor air quality issues have a huge range of symptoms that can make them difficult to diagnose based on symptoms alone.
-An indoor air quality test is a valuable tool in getting back to wellness and pinpointing various pollutants and allergens that may be affecting you and your family.
+An indoor air quality test for your office or home is a valuable tool in getting back to wellness and pinpointing various pollutants and allergens that may be affecting you and your family.
 Some of the common health problems our customers report include:

 If you’re experiencing headaches that come-and-go depending on where you are in your home, it could be related to problems like ventilation, VOCs off-gassing, mold, and more.